capactio/capact/docs/proposal/20201102-artifacts.md

 **Background**

 Based on the solution from [this](#required-and-optional-input-typeinstances) section, the optional artifacts are defined on Implementation.
-User is able to pass the optional TypeInstance during the render process.
+The user is able to pass the optional TypeInstance during the render process.
 The workflow developer should be able to handle that situation and if a given TypeInstance is available then skip a given step(s).

 **Suggested solution**

-Introduce the template language that can be used by Action workflow developer.
+Introduce the template language that can be used by Action workflow developers.
 This can be resolved during the render action by Voltron Engine.

 **Implementation workflow**